National and State Parks

 Get in touch with the lives of great Americans like Harriet Tubman, Clara Barton and Thomas Stone.
 See historic places like Antietam and Fort McHenry where the very course of history was changed.
 Lose yourself in one of a kind landscapes like Assateague, Sandy Point and Blackwater.
 History, culture, and the remarkable beauty of nature are at your fingertips in Maryland’s State and National Parks.
 There are more than 60 state parks throughout Maryland.
 For a full list, click here.

-23,000 soldiers were killed, wounded or missing after twelve hours of savage combat on September 17, 1862.
+23,000 soldiers were killed, wounded or missing after 12 hours of savage combat on September 17, 1862.
 The Battle of Antietam ended the Confederate Army of Northern Virginia's first invasion into the North and led to Abraham Lincoln's issuance of the preliminary Emancipation Proclamation.

 Want to live on the edge?
 Visit a place re-created each day by ocean wind and waves.
 Life on Assateague Island has adapted to an existence on the move.
 Explore sandy beaches, salt marshes, maritime forests and coastal bays.
 Rest, relax, recreate and enjoy some time on the edge of the continent.

-Four hundred years ago Englishman John Smith and a small crew of adventurers set out in an open boat to explore the Chesapeake Bay.
-Between 1607 and 1609 Smith and his crew mapped nearly 3,000 miles of the Bay and rivers and documented American Indian communities.
+Four hundred years ago, Englishman John Smith and a small crew of adventurers set out in an open boat to explore the Chesapeake Bay.
+Between 1607 and 1609, Smith and his crew mapped nearly 3,000 miles of the Bay and rivers and documented American Indian communities.
 Smith’s trail travels the remarkable route of the 17th-century Chesapeake journey.
 Come join the adventure on the Chesapeake Bay!

 Preserving America's early transportation history, the C&O Canal began as a dream of passage to Western wealth.
-Operating for nearly 100 years, the canal was a lifeline for communities along the Potomac River as coal, lumber and agricultural products floated down the waterway to market.
+Operating for nearly 100 years, the canal was a lifeline for communities along the Potomac River, as coal, lumber and agricultural products floated down the waterway to market.
 Today it endures as a pathway for discovering historical, natural and recreational treasures.

 Clara Barton dedicated her life and energies to help others in times of need—both at home and abroad, in peacetime as well as during military emergencies.
 Glen Echo was her home for the last 15 years of her life and the structure illustrates her dedication and concern for those less fortunate than herself.